Updated: Feb 19

 Don't just go and out and buy storage items without first checking its purpose and suitability in your space.
 Stick to what you really need and keep it simple.
 Make a list before you go out shopping.
 Measure the space before you buy any new storage (depth/height/width).
 Try and re-purpose any surplus storage that you already have in your home.

-Designate a container or basket for each family members non-shared toiletry items.
+To help avoid constantly cluttered surfaces and product overload, designate a basket for each household member for non-shared toiletry items.
 Not only will this save space but it will reduce the amount of time spent searching for things.

 Make sure that you clearly label wherever possible.